surajkumar214/DAS2021-Group-4/group_04.md

 for the hypothesis test is (0).
 Figure displays the underdispersed variance.
 Therefore, we can’t rely on Wald’s test for inference in the above model.
-Rather, we perform analysis with quasi-poisson model that adjusts variance for both overdispersion and underdispersion.
+Rather, we perform analysis with quasi-poisson model that adjusts variance for underdispersion.
 We resort to F test and do step by step variable removal to choose the best fitting model.
+F test relies on AIC comparasion of different models:-

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>